One of the rarest and most valuable diamond colors

-A) Natural Green Diamonds
+A) Formation of Natural-Color Green Diamonds

 The displacement of electrons and carbon atoms deforms the crystal lattice and changes the way light travels through the diamond.
 The deformation causes the diamond crystal to selectively absorb much of the light entering the diamond and selectively transmit wavelengths in the green portion of the spectrum.
 This green light travels to the eye of the observer and gives the diamond a green appearance.

 Green color from natural irradiation is the most common cause of green color in diamonds.
 However, green color can also be caused by structural defects in the diamond's crystal structure, caused by the presence of nitrogen, hydrogen or nickel atoms.

 Ingenious people are always trying improve the color of gemstones to increase their value.
 They do this by mimicking the processes of nature or applying treatments that alter the color of the gem.

 The first documented treatment to produce green diamonds was an experiment done by Antoine-Henri Becquerel, shortly after his discovery of radioactivity in 1896.
 He irradiated some diamonds to see if they would be altered, and their color changed to green.

 In 1904, Sir William Crookes stored a few polished diamonds in radioactive salts.
 When they were removed from the salt, the diamonds had a green color at the surface and that color extended to a shallow depth.
 This method of diamond treatment is not used today because the diamonds can be contaminated with radioactivity that does not decay to safe levels within a reasonable period of time.